-People from all over the world subscribe to the biochar Google Group, biochar.io.
+People from all over the world subscribe to the biochar Google Group, biochar.groups.io.
 Knowledge and experience and education vary widely therein, as in most online groups, but many of the best minds on the subject tend to drop a line or two.
 Among such company, I find it most useful to just sit back and read.
 But once in awhile, something gets said that stimulates me to respond.

 More than once, someone on this list has stated that biochar is not charcoal.
 I am a copy editor as well as a biochar maker and instructor.
 Definitions are very important in both realms, and I knew that these folks were not distinguishing biochar and charcoal correctly.